n8n-io/n8n-docs/docs/environments/index.md

 Environments allow you to:

 * Share reusable values between users with [Variables](/environments/variables/).
-* Develop and test workflows, without impacting production workflows (coming soon)
+* Develop and test workflows, without impacting production workflows, using [Version control](/environments/version-control/).
+*[TODO - what will be added on the Environments tab?]

 This feature is under development.
 As of version 0.225.0, n8n supports [Variables](/environments/variables/).